Minivera/go-lander/README.md

    you'd like.
 None of the "advanced/experimental" features such as our router use internal logic, they are all build with the same public APIs.

-### GO-lander and Vugu
+### Lander and Vugu

-[Vugu](https://github.com/vugu/vugu) is a lot more production ready and mature than GO-Lander.
+[Vugu](https://github.com/vugu/vugu) is a lot more production ready and mature than Lander.
 Vugu is a lot closer to Vue.js, it expects you to write `.vugu` files and your application logic in an HTML `script` tag.
 If you enjoy the Vue.js experience, Vugu is likely to be much more usable.
-Since GO-lander is closer to vecty in terms of its developer experience, we recommend looking at [its own comparison to Vugu](https://github.com/hexops/vecty#vecty-vs-vugu) to make your decision.
+Since Lander is closer to vecty in terms of its developer experience, we recommend looking at [its own comparison to Vugu](https://github.com/hexops/vecty#vecty-vs-vugu) to make your decision.

-### GO-lander and vecty
+### Lander and vecty

-[Vecty](https://github.com/hexops/vecty) is closer to how GO-lander was designed with some key differences.
+[Vecty](https://github.com/hexops/vecty) is closer to how Lander was designed with some key differences.
 Vecty expects components to always be struct pointers with a `Render` method.
-GO-Lander allows you to choose how you want to structure your app, we store components as functions, regardless of whether they are methods of a struct or not.
+Lander allows you to choose how you want to structure your app, we store components as functions, regardless of whether they are methods of a struct or not.
 Vecty
-also differs from GO-lander in the algorithm it uses for diffing.
+also differs from Lander in the algorithm it uses for diffing.
 Vecty uses a high-performance algorithm similar to the virtual DOM pattern where Go-lander uses a pure virtual DOM tree with a separate diffing and patching process.

 ## Getting started

-Install the latest version of GO-lander to get started.
+Install the latest version of Lander to get started.

 ```bash
 go get github.com/Minivera/go-lander@latest